Self Guided Hut to Hut in the Italian Dolomites & South Tyrol

 Easier Moderate, Moderate or Hard

 Over the years it has been popular amoungst many of our guests to add a short hut to hut tour to the start or end of a Collett’s walking holiday in the Dolomites.
 We have now formalised some options which take in some outstanding walks and allow you to experience two, three or four nights in some of our favourite rifugios.
+These shorter treks have been designed to be tagged on to a night or more with us at either end – for example, a 2 night trek would become a minimum of 4 night trip overall.

 For any 2, 3 or 4 night itineraries, we ask you not to book any travel arrangements until we have confirmed all of the accommodation for your chosen hut to hut itinerary.